jvde-github/AIS-catcher/README.md

 ```
 [AIS engine v0.31]	: 11528.3 ms
 ```
-This and other performance updates seem to enable the full version of AIS-catcher to run on an early version of the Raspberry Pi with very limited drops and with the processor load reduced from 95% to 75%.
+This and other performance updates make the full version of AIS-catcher run on an early version of the Raspberry Pi with very limited drops and with a processor load reduced from 95% to less than 75% making improving stability.

 Release version **0.31**: allow input from stdin and very minor speed and performance improvements